tutysara/mlnd-capstone-project/mlnd_project_result.md

 - Create a mobile app, deploy the model in mobile and check the framerate achieved, try to extend to find sentiment of scene from camera based on framerate reached.

 -----------

-**Before submitting, ask yourself. . .**

-- Does the project report you’ve written follow a well-organized structure similar to that of the project template?
-- Is each section (particularly **Analysis** and **Methodology**) written in a clear, concise and specific fashion?
-Are there any ambiguous terms or phrases that need clarification?
-- Would the intended audience of your project be able to understand your analysis, methods, and results?
-- Have you properly proof-read your project report to assure there are minimal grammatical and spelling mistakes?
-- Are all the resources used for this project correctly cited and referenced?
-- Is the code that implements your solution easily readable and properly commented?
-- Does the code execute without error and produce results similar to those reported?